jjthejet101/student-materials/018_Agile Project Management/sample_business_requirements.md

 ## Business Objectives

 *Business objectives should offer the details for why the project is important.
-Outline the goals of the project int he sense of the value it will bring and set expectations.
+Outline the goals of the project in the sense of the value it will bring and set expectations.
 Keep your objectives measurable to avoid confusion in whether or not they have been met.*

 ## Background